-It’s counterintuitive, but indoors is often worse for your allergies than outdoors.
+It's counterintuitive, but the indoors can be worse for your allergies than the outdoors, says Dr. Fineman.
+"Both indoor and outdoor air pollution can be detrimental for allergy patients," he says.
+"The trend to use fragrant products such as air fresheners and deodorizers can contribute to VOC (volatile organic chemicals) indoors."
+Other culprits?
 Fabric-covered furniture and pillows, carpeting, tightly sealed windows, and warm, damp spaces can all contribute to allergies.
-Research shows that indoor air pollution can be up to 10 times greater than outdoor pollution and its effects much more intense, since we generally spend more than 90 percent of our time indoors.
 Do a top-to-bottom inventory of your house to determine where allergens are congregating (bedding, carpet, damp areas, and air filters are likely spots) and clean them up.
-These are the 13 myths about skin allergies you need to stop believing.
+These are the myths about skin allergies you need to stop believing.

 Spring clean your bedroom

-Tackle the dust: Clean behind the bed and dressers, under the bed, and on the top of the ceiling fan.
-Always use a damp cloth; dry cloths just spread the dust around.
-Strip your bed.
+"The bedroom is the most important room to keep allergen-free," says Dr. Parikh.
+"Dust mites, mold, and animal dander are the biggest culprits."
+To tackle the dust: Clean behind the bed and dressers, under the bed, and on the top of the ceiling fan.
+Always use a damp cloth since dry cloths just spread the dust around.
+Then strip your bed.
 Wash everything, including the comforter or blankets, in 130°F water.
 Wipe down the mattress with a damp rag.
 Bedroom items that can’t be washed, such as pillows, mattresses and box springs, should be covered in tightly woven, hypoallergenic dust-mite covers.
-Stuffed animals and throw pillows should be eliminated or kept to a minimum.
-Lastly, make the bedroom a no-pet zone.
-Keep your door shut so they can’t even cross the threshold.
+"For dust mites, the encased mattress and box spring covers are very helpful in creating a barrier between dust mites and your nose and skin," says Dr. Parikh.
+Here are 13 ways doctors allergy-proof their home.

 Keep clothing in zippered plastic bags and shoes in boxes off the floor.
 Forgo mothballs in favor of cedar chips, or store clean woolens in sealed plastic or airtight containers.
-You can also place garments in the freezer for several days to kill moths and larvae.
+You can also place garments in the freezer for several days to kill moths and larvae (yes, really).
 Also, check corners and walls for mold.
 You may have a leak you’ve never noticed because it’s in the back of a dark, crowded closet.
-Here’s how to get through your spring-cleaning checklist without triggering your allergies.
+Do you have a dust allergy?
+7 smart strategies to get rid of the dust in your house.